 Option 1: Research Participation.
 Students can complete this course component by creating an account and participating in Departmentally approved research studies at http://ucalgary.sona-systems.com.
 Students earn 0.5% (0.5 credits) for each full 30 minutes of participation.
 Each study will be followed by an educational debriefing experience.
 The demand for timeslots may exceed the supply in a given term.
 Thus, students are not guaranteed that there will be enough studies available to them to meet their credit requirements.
 Students should seek studies early in the term and should frequently check for open timeslots.
-The last day to participate in studies and to assign earned credits to your course is December 4, 2008.
+The last day to participate in research and allocate credits is Dec 7th, 2009.

 Option 2: Article Evaluations.
 Students can complete this course component by reading and evaluating articles.
 Students earn 1% (1 credit) for each acceptable evaluation.
-Students can submit only one evaluation per due date (September 26, October 17, November 7, November 28, 2008).
+Students can submit only one evaluation per due date (September 26, October 17, November 7, November 28, 2009).
 Please consult the Blackboard for this course for more information about this option.